Scrutineer’s Investigation into Narrative

 Self-Schema

 Once we have developed a schema about ourselves there is a strong tendency for that schema to be maintained by a bias in what we attend to, a bias in what we remember, and a bias in what we are prepared to accept as true about ourselves.
-In other words our self-schema becomes self-perpetuating.
+Our self-schema becomes self-perpetuating.
 The self-schema is then stored in long-term memory and both facilitates and biases the processing of personally relevant information.